 Will any Festival events be recorded?

-We are currently investigating this option.
+We record our Festival events where possible (please visit our Live Recordings & Podcast page for past highlights).
 It is possible that audience members’ images will be included from time to time in the filming.
 Should you wish not to be filmed, please advise a volunteer.
 No flash photography or recording by attendees is permitted.

 What provisions will be in place at the Festival for those with disabilities?